 Constructive Anatomy by George B. Bridgman.
 Learning to draw the human figure?
-This book tells you how with over 500 illustrations showing you exactly how to construct a figure.
+This book tells you how with over 500 illustrations showing you exactly how to build a figure.
 This is a must read for the serious portrait artist and one of the most useful and visual books in this list.
-It’s one of the few books of this type that details and discusses the wrist, movement of individual bones and muscles in excruciating detail.
+It’s one of the few books of this type that details and discusses the wrist, movement of each bone and muscles in excruciating detail.

 The American Drawing Book

 The American drawing-book: A manual for the amateur, and basis of study for the professional artist.
 Especially adapted to the use of public and private schools, as well as home instruction by John Gadsby Chapman.
 Speaking of self-explanatory titles…